 However, with a radical change in the procurement process within the public sector, as well as the sector itself undergoing changes, there will be a need for providing excellent consultancy and training to public sector workers.
 This has to happen so that both the wider construction sector and procurement can effectively work together, and work at the same pace.

 The challenges ahead

 A big challenge is also going to be how procurement professionals will be trained on what is needed.
 The use of technology is going to be really important with this to help us remove red tape and bureaucracy for the public sector’s benefit.
 Digital technology and digitally enabled procurement and delivery could be enormously helpful in ensuring that the rest of the principles are achieved in practice.

 A prime example of this is modern methods of construction (MMC), and the way they are being used more widely.
 Our view at Pagabo is that MMC is not a separate function, but rather a function of construction overall – and where it can be used, it should be used.
 We want public sector organisations to be able to look at a scheme that’s being procured and be able to not only procure the expertise but also the best delivery methods – which will only drive better social return - on a scheme-by-scheme basis.

 This is an area that Pagabo is currently working to improve within the sector.
-We are currently working with Social Profit Calculator on the creation of a ‘Smart Construction Calculator’.
+We are currently working with Loop on the creation of a ‘Smart Construction Calculator’.
 This software aims to use historical data on MMC projects to build a baseline measurement for social value – this software will allow a client to look at the social impact of a scheme built with traditional methods and compare this to the use of MMC for the same scheme.